Odoo is a Python based open source ERP software package. The first official release was in 2005 and is made by the Belgian based company Odoo SA.

 As an open source advocate it is disappointing that since v9 they have been slowly crippling the community edition of their software.
 With many of the advanced modules being limited to customers on their paid Enterprise tier.

 Are you considering using Odoo for your business?
 Do you need expert advice that is tailored to you and your business?
-Create an account here and we would love to help get the advice that you need.
+Fill in the form below and we would love to help get the advice that you need.